fwojciec/w11i.me/src/posts/simple-i18n-in-next-js.md

 ## Example application

-I this blog post I'll walk through the code of the example website that implements the abovementioned set of features.
+I this blog post I'll walk through the code of the example website that implements the above-mentioned set of features.
 It [is deployed here](https://simple-i18n-example.fwojciec.now.sh/) if you'd like to take a look.
 It's a basic Next.js app, written in TypeScript, that comes in three language versions: English (default), Polish and French (I don't speak French, so please blame Google Translate for any errors).
 The repository with the source code [is here](https://github.com/fwojciec/simple-i18n-example) - it might be handy to reference it as context for the code snippets below.

 When you access the root URL (`/`) of the example site for the first time the app will attempt to determine your browser's language setting, and if it matches one of the available locales, you will be redirected to the root locale subpath of the corresponding translation (for example `/fr`).
 On consecutive runs, the root URL will redirect to the translation used during your previous session.
 The website defaults to the English language (i.e. it redirects to `/en`) in case it finds no stored preference or a valid browser language setting.

 You can switch language using the `<select>` input in the left top corner of the page.
 The contents of the website, including the `<title>` tag in the header, the URL, the server-side generated code, and the Wikipedia URL on the `/[lang]/artist` page will change based on the selected locale.

-It's a straight-forward example, but it encompases the basic functionality described in the prior section.
+It's a straight-forward example, but it encompasses the basic functionality described in the prior section.

 ## Configuration and types